 CAR CLOTHES HANGERS

 Our agreement is that we return school uniforms washed and ready to wear.
 Now, I iron, he doesn’t … another story, but either way, uniforms and many other clothes are best left on the hangers.
-Even clean clothes can look like they’ve been attached to the back a car and driven around the block ten times if they’ve been ‘folded’ by kids and put in a bag for half an hour.
+Even clean clothes can look like they’ve been run over by a truck ten times if they’ve been ‘folded’ by kids and put in a bag for half an hour.